Israeli settler violence

-In the 21st century, there has been a steady increase in violence and terror perpetrated by Jewish settlers against Palestinians.
+In the 21st century, there has been a steady increase in violence and terror perpetrated by Israeli settlers against Palestinians.
 In 2012, an EU heads of mission report found that settler violence had more than tripled in the three years up to 2011.
 United Nations Office for the Coordination of Humanitarian Affairs (OCHA) figures state that the annual rate of settler attacks (2,100 attacks in 8 years) has almost quadrupled between 2006 and 2014.
 In 2021, there was yet another wave of settler violence which erupted after a 16-year-old settler died in a car chase with Israeli police after having hurled rocks at Palestinians.
 So far it has resulted in 44 incidents in the span of a few weeks, injuring two Palestinian children.
 In the latter parts of 2021, there has been a marked increase in settler violence toward Palestinians, condemned at the United Nations Security Council.

+This violence increased further following the election of a far-right government in 2022 which proposed to expand Israeli settlements in Palestinian territories, as well as the 2023 Hamas-led attack on Israel on 7 October 2023.
+In October 2024 Al Jazeera reported that there were 1,423 recorded incidents of settler violence in the west bank since 7 October, with 321 incidents, Ramallah and al-Bireh Governorate, 319 incidents in Nablus Governorate and 298 in Hebron Governorate.

+History

+Physical violence by settlers against Palestinians in the West Bank started in a systematic manner in 1980, as some religious settlers created a secret organization later referred to as "the Jewish Underground".
+This group was captured by Israeli law enforcement authorities in 1984.
+Settler violence received a new boost following the Oslo agreement in 1993.
+In late 2022, far-right leaders of the Israeli settlement movement were elected into the government of Israel and appointed as prominent ministers; in early 2023, Israeli settler violence increased, which included the Huwara rampage of February 2023.
+In October 2023, the outbreak of the Gaza war was accompanied by a further escalation in Israeli settler violence in the West Bank.
+After the war began, the settlers "have acted with near-impunity", wrote BBC News in May 2024.

+In April 2024, Israeli settlers rampaged through Palestinian villages in the West Bank after the disappearance of Israeli teenager Benjamin Achimeir on 12 April 2024, whose dead body was found a day later.
+In total, 11 Palestinian villages were attacked, four Palestinians were shot dead and thousands of animals were killed, while a dozen homes and over 100 cars were burned.
+BBC News, citing messages from Israeli settlers' WhatsApp groups and testimony from Palestinian villagers and officials, described the rampage as appearing to be an "organised campaign of revenge … carried out by co-ordinated groups on the ground, and targeted against ordinary Palestinians with no apparent connection to the murder of Benjamin Achimeir other than the bad luck of living nearby."